 Oh, and what did we get in the white elephant gift exchange?
 Why, a beer mug night light, of course!

-Here's the dragon scarf; and I can't show the gorilla vest yet, because there's kind of a cute surprise on it :)
+Here's the dragon scarf; and I can't show the gorilla vest yet,

 In non-knitting news, my parents and brother are spending the holidays here.
 We've had a nice dinner downtown, hit Powells books twice now, did a hike, and went to a u-cut tree farm hunting the perfect Christmas Tree.
 We found it!
 I don't have a good picture of it all decorated - here is the before shot, though (with Carl cleaning up the result of a small overwatering issue)